peterhinch/micropython-epaper/README.md

 display the result.
 The ``show()`` method is the only one to access the EPD module (although ``clear_screen()`` calls ``show()``).
 Others affect the buffer alone.

-There is support for micropower operation where the system power consumption must be minimised for long term battery operation.
-This uses external circuitry to shut down the power to the display before you issue ``pyb.stop()`` or ``pyb.standby``.
-See the appendix below.

 The coordinate system has its origin at the top left corner of the display, with integer X values from 0 to 263 and Y from 0 to 175 (inclusive).